SCHOOL ATTENDANCE MATTERS

 All students who have 10 sessions (ie. 5 days) of unauthorised absence may be liable to receive a fixed penalty notice which incurs a monetary penalty per parent per child.

-A copy of the full attendance policy for the Jefferys Education Partnership is available from the scool or on the website.
+A copy of the full attendance policy is available from the school or on the website.